marianoguerra/efene/README.markdown

 ## Participate

-a mailing list is available at [librelist](http://librelist.com) just send a mail to efene@librelist.com to subscribe.
+A mailing-list is available at [librelist](http://librelist.com) just send a mail to [efene@librelist.com](efene@librelist.com) to subscribe.

-as first mail you may send a hello world program in efene and present yourself by saying your name, where you are, how did you heard about efene and anything else you would like to say.
+As first mail you may send a hello world program in Efene and present yourself by saying your name, where you are, how did you heard about Efene and anything else you would like to say.

-## Build instructions
+## Quick build instructions

-### clone the repository with the latest code
-git clone git://github.com/marianoguerra/efene.git
+    $ git clone git://github.com/marianoguerra/efene.git

-### go to the source directory
-cd efene/src/
+    $ cd efene

-### build the binaries
-./build.sh
+    $ ./build.sh

+## General build instructions

-a binary of fnc is provided for linux (32 bits) if you are on other OS or architecture you will need the go programming language compilers installed and set up.
+The build instructions create the Efene compiler, compile the Efene source and some libraries.
+To compile Efene source code, a binary of `fnc` (the Efene compiler) is provided for Linux (32 bits) and Windows.
+If you are on different OSor architecture (e.g. OSX) you first will need to compile `fnc` under `./tools` for your needs.

-### go to the examples folder
+    $ git clone git://github.com/marianoguerra/efene.git
-cd ../examples/
+    $ cd efene
+    $ pushd tools ; make ; popd
+    $ pushd src ; ./build.sh ; popd
+    $ pushd lib ; ./build.sh ; popd

+## Examples

-### build the examples
+Additionally you can build and run the examples:

+    $ cd examples
-./build.sh
+    $ ./build.sh

-### run the examples
-./run.sh
+    $ ./run.sh

+## Requirements

+To create the Efene compiler you will need a C compiler like GCC or LLVM-GCC.
+For the main purpose you will need any recent Erlang/OTP release.

+* Erlang
+* (GCC or LLVM-GCC)

 ## Useful links